 Mounting kits are included in the majority of mini PCs.
 It allows them to be attached to the back of almost any LCD monitor.

 Typically, if you’re looking for a way to save space, ensure you check on the mounting feature.
 Also, look for mounting holes on the back of your display, which, if present, should conform to the VESA mounting standard.

 Often look for any form of 802.11 Wi-Fi (wireless networking).
-Most micro PCs come with at least that (and a few more have Bluetooth), just make sure the device or package doesn’t require purchasing of a different Wi-Fi card in the Compact Express or M.2 form factor.
+Most mini PCs come with at least that (and a few more have Bluetooth), just make sure the device or package doesn’t require purchasing a different Wi-Fi card in the Compact Express or M.2 form factor.
 However, some of them do.

 This specialized PC is very powerful, with excellent efficiency, but if you want to run the latest games or edit 4K and 8K content, you’ll have to search elsewhere.

-In essence, the Intel NUC Performance Mini PC is perfect for your home office and casual gaming if you’re looking for a robust, discrete PC or a media server.
+In essence, the Intel NUC Mini is perfect for your home office, traveling, and casual gaming if you’re looking for a robust, portable, and discrete PC or a media server.

 Based on the above review, there is no doubt that the Intel NUC Mini PC is the ideal option for anyone looking for a small but mighty computer.